X1011/git-directory-deploy/readme.md

 5. run `./deploy.sh`

 ### options
-`-v`, `--verbose`: echo commands as they are executed.
-It is recommended to enable this when running on a CI server, so you can debug if something goes wrong.
+`-v`, `--verbose`: echo expanded commands as they are executed, using the xtrace option.
+This can be useful for debugging, as the output will include the values of variables that are being used, such as $commit_title and $deploy_directory.
+However, the script makes special effort to not output the value of $repo, as it may contain a secret authentication token.

 `-s`, `--setup`: perform one-time setup to prepare the repo for deployments.
 Creates `deploy_branch`, initializes it with the contents of `deploy_directory`, and pushes it to `repo`.